 - Joshua Tree’s third ecosystem is located in the westernmost part of the park above 4,000 feet (1,219 m).
 The Little San Bernardino Mountains provide habitat for a community of California juniper and pinyon pine.

 The plant diversity of these three ecosystems is matched by the animal diversity, including healthy herds of desert bighorn and six species of rattlesnakes.
-Joshua Tree National Park lies astride the Pacific flyway of migratory birds, and is a rest stop for many.
+Joshua Tree National Park lies within the Pacific flyway for migratory birds, and is a rest stop for many.
 It was for this unusual diversity of plants and animals that Joshua Tree National Monument was set aside on August 10, 1936.

 The park also encompasses some of the most interesting geologic features found in California’s desert areas.
 Exposed granite monoliths and rugged canyons testify to the tectonic and erosional forces that shaped this land.
-Washes, playas, alluvial fans, bajadas, desert varnish, igneous and metamorphic rocks interact to form a pattern of stark beauty and ever changing complexity.
+Washes, playas, alluvial fans, bajadas, desert varnish, and igneous and metamorphic rocks interact to form a pattern of stark beauty and ever-changing complexity.